Cognizant

-Cognizant Technology Solutions Corporation is an American multinational information technology consulting and outsourcing company originally founded in India.
-It is headquartered in Teaneck, New Jersey, United States.
-Cognizant is part of the NASDAQ-100 and trades under CTSH.
-It was founded in Chennai, India, as an in-house technology unit of Dun & Bradstreet in 1994, and started serving external clients in 1996.
-After a series of corporate reorganizations, there was an initial public offering in 1998.
+Cognizant Technology Solutions Corporation is an American domiciled Indian multinational information technology services and outsourcing company, headquartered in Teaneck, New Jersey.
+It was originally founded in Chennai, India, as an in-house technology unit of Dun & Bradstreet in 1994.
+After a series of corporate restructurings, the company went public in 1998.

 Ravi Kumar Singisetti has been the CEO of the company since January 2023, replacing Brian Humphries.

 History

 Cognizant was established in 1994 in Chennai, India, as Dun & Bradstreet Satyam Software (DBSS), a 76:24 joint venture between Dun & Bradstreet and Satyam Computers, with Kumar Mahadeva, and Srini Raju as the founding CEOs and MDs.
 It began with 50 employees in Chennai as Dun & Bradstreet's in-house technology unit focused on implementing large-scale IT projects for Dun & Bradstreet businesses.
 In 1996, the company started pursuing customers beyond Dun & Bradstreet.

 In 1996, Dun & Bradstreet spun off several of its subsidiaries, including Erisco, IMS International, Nielsen Media Research, Pilot Software, Strategic Technologies and DBSS, to form a new company called Cognizant Corporation, headquartered in Chennai, India.
 Three months later, in 1997, DBSS renamed itself Cognizant Technology Solutions.
 In July 1997, Dun & Bradstreet bought Satyam's 24% stake in DBSS for $3.4 million.
 Headquarters were moved to the United States, and in March 1998, Kumar Mahadeva was named CEO.
 Operating as a division of the Cognizant Corporation, the company focused on Y2K-related projects and web development.
 In 1998, the parent company, Cognizant Corporation, split into two companies: IMS Health and Nielsen Media Research.
 After this restructuring, Cognizant Technology Solutions became a public subsidiary of IMS Health.
 In June 1998, IMS Health partially spun off the company, conducting an initial public offering of the Cognizant stock.